The Super 6: The Brothers Matzoriley

-This third segment was unrelated to the Super 6, and starred a bizarre, three-headed character known collectively as "The Brothers Matzoriley" a parody in name, of The Brothers Karamazov.
+This third segment was unrelated to the Super 6, and starred a bizarre, three-headed character known collectively as "The Brothers Matzoriley" - a parody in name, of The Brothers Karamazov.
 They were "Siamese triplets" who were Three Stooges-style bumblers, always looking for a new job.
-Their names (Weft, Wight and Wong) were a play on "left", "right" and "wrong", respectively.
-Although occupying one body, each head had its own distinct personality, one head (Weft) being that of a tough guy with a Brooklyn accent, another (Wight) being a wimpy coward with a very nervous delivery, and the middle head (Wong) being a smart alecky Chinese, who dispensed absurd parodies of Confucius proverbs beginning with "Confusion say...".
+Their names, Weft, Wight and Wong, were a play on "left", "right" and "wrong", respectively.
+Although occupying one body, each head had its own distinct personality; the left head, Weft, being that of a tough guy with a Brooklyn accent, the right head, Wight, being a wimpy coward with a very nervous delivery, and the middle head, Wong, being a smart-aleck Chinese, who dispensed absurd parodies of Confucius proverbs beginning with "Confusion say...".
 All three personalities were of a broad, stereotypical nature.

 A prototype version of the Brothers Matzoriley first appeared in the credits of A Shot in the Dark.
 Another version appeared in The Great De Gaulle Stone Operation (the first short in The Inspector series).
 In the cartoon, the brothers steal a precious diamond in the oddest ways from the Inspector.
 In a comic plot twist ending, they wind up winning the day after the Inspector accidentally drinks a glass of water with the diamond in it.
 The brothers (disguised as a nurse) steal it after a surgeon removes it during an emergency operation.
-In The Great De Gaulle Stone Operation, the first head was a suave British-type (Pat Harrington Jr. was the original voice for the left head) and the third head had a Soviet-Russian accent (Paul Frees was the voice of the right head, as well as the middle Chinese head).
+In The Great De Gaulle Stone Operation, Weft (voiced by Paul Frees, who also voiced Wong) spoke with a Soviet-Russian accent, while Wight (voiced by Pat Harrington Jr.) had a suave British-type voice.
 In contrast to their depiction in The Super Six, they had different voices, but similar personalities - although the middle Chinese head bore some resemblance to the version that would later appear in The Super 6.